 The code for Plumbers on the NOC is 7251

-This is great news for qualified Plumbers the world over hoping to live and work in Canada.
+This is great news for qualified Plumbers the world over hoping to secure a Canada Visa.

 Express Entry for Canada is not a visa class at all, it is simply the method (or database) that Canadian Immigration uses to select the right candidates for a permanent residency visa and in that case, as a plumber looking to immigrate to Canada we’ll be looking at the Federal Skilled Trades visa and Provincial Nominee program.